 Features of the Norwegian Criminal Justice System

-In Norwegian criminal procedure the prosecution is responsible for investigating the case and has an obligation to investigate all evidence, whether incriminating or exculpatory.
-While the court primarily acts as an impartial referee between the defense and the prosecution, the judge has a duty to ensure that the case is sufficiently investigated before rendering a judgement.
+In Norwegian criminal procedure, the prosecution is responsible for investigating criminal cases.
+This includes an obligation to investigate all evidence, whether incriminating or exculpatory.
+While being impartial, the judge has a duty to ensure that the case is sufficiently investigated before rendering a judgement.

 In most cases, the accused is entitled to his defense being paid at the public expense.

-In addition to this basic three-tiered hierarchy, there are other specialist prosecution authorities that work alongside the ordinary prosecuting authorities.
-These include the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (ØKOKRIM); the National Criminal Investigation Service (KRIPOS) which works, among other things, with complicated investigations that span over multiple police districts or countries; and The Norwegian Bureau for the Investigation of Police Affairs, an independent bureau that investigates police misconduct.
+There are also other specialist prosecution authorities that work alongside the ordinary prosecuting authorities.
+These include the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (ØKOKRIM); the National Criminal Investigation Service (KRIPOS) that works, among other things, with complicated investigations that span over multiple police districts or countries; and The Norwegian Bureau for the Investigation of Police Affairs, an independent bureau that investigates police misconduct.

 The National Police Immigration Service is not part of the prosecuting authority but can assist immigration authorities with registration, identification and deportation of immigrants.
 This organ also runs the National Police Immigration Detention Centre (“Trandum”).